-The costs of capital work-in-progress consist of the contract value, and directly attributable costs of developing and bringing the assets to the location and condition necessary for them to be capable of operating in the manner intended by management.
-The costs of capital work-in-progress will be transferred to property and equipment when these assets reach their working condition for their intended use.
-The carrying values of capital work-in-progress are reviewed for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
-If any such indication exists and where the carrying values exceed the estimated recoverable amount, the assets are written down to their recoverable amount.
+The costs of capital work-in-progress consist of the date, discounted by using the rate implicit in the lease.
+If contract value, and directly attributable costs of this rate cannot be readily determined, the Group uses its developing and bringing the assets to the location and incremental borrowing rate. condition necessary for them to be capable of operating in the manner intended by management.
+The costs of capital Lease payments included in the measurement of the lease work-in-progress will be transferred to property and liability comprise: equipment when these assets reach their working condition for their intended use.
+The carrying values of capital work-• fixed lease payments (including in-substance fixed in-progress are reviewed for impairment when events or payments), less any lease incentives; changes in circumstances indicate the carrying value may variable lease payments that depend on an index or not be recoverable.
+If any such indication exists and where the carrying values exceed the estimated recoverable commencement date; amount, the assets are written down to their recoverable the amount expected to be payable by the lessee under amount residual value guarantees;